This is an older post, originally posted in March 2008, updated to correct some details I got wrong the first time around. —Paul

 He wanted to know if the video was for real … can an F-15 really land with one wing missing?

 Sure it can.
 It’s been done.
 The incident the video’s built around occurred in 1983.
-The right wing of an Israeli Air Force Eagle was sheared off in a midair collision with an IAF A-4 Skyhawk.
-The pilot of the Skyhawk was killed, which is oddly unmentioned in the video; the pilot of the crippled Eagle was able to land.
+The right wing of an Israeli Air Force F-15D Eagle was sheared off in a midair collision with an IAF A-4 Skyhawk.
+The pilot of the Skyhawk ejected; the crew of the crippled Eagle was able to land.

 Almost everything in the video is bogus, though.
 The aerial shots consist of stock footage of US Air Force F-15E Strike Eagles, not F-15C and D model Eagles, the aircraft involved in the mishap flight.
 There’s a glimpse of an old F-100, apparently meant to stand in for the A-4 the F-15 pilot collided with.
 The only countries still flying the Hun in 1983 were Denmark and Taiwan.
 Couldn’t the History Channel find stock footage of a Skyhawk?

 The cockpit shots are also borrowed, consisting of more USAF F-15E footage (that’s an F-15E stick, not an F-15C/D stick).
 Ditto the HUD videos.
 When, in the interview, the pilot describes firing a missile, the video cuts away to footage of an F-15 launching a missile.
 The pilot was on a training flight against other IAF aircraft and his missile shot was simulated, not real.
 I guess whoever put the video together couldn’t resist throwing in dramatic footage of an actual missile launch.